 We are also focused on providing our customers with a rich shopping experience, which drives customer recommendations, foster customer sharing and encourages repeat customer visits.
-We engage in direct marketing campaigns through personalized electronic direct marketing newsletters to our customers.
+We engage in direct marketing campaigns through personalized electronic direct marketing newsletters and mobile application push notifications to our customers.
 We believe that our data analysis capabilities facilitate repeat purchases as we are able to send targeted notices to customers highlighting products they may find relevant and attractive.
 In addition, we have established a specialized customer relationship management team to enhance our customer experience.